Will Omar and Tlaib get OK to visit Israel? It may be all up to Netanyahu

 Omar first came under fire after she tweeted in 2012 that Israel had “hypnotized the world” to carry out “evil.”

-This year, she suggested U.S. politicians support Israel due to financial support, echoing the anti-Semitic trope of Jewish or Israeli influence on politics, and later claimed that those lawmakers who support Israel “push for allegiance to a foreign country.”
+This year, she suggested U.S. politicians support Israel due to financial support -- saying it's all "about the Benjamins baby” -- echoing the anti-Semitic trope of Jewish or Israeli influence on politics, and later claimed that those lawmakers who support Israel “push for allegiance to a foreign country.”

+Netanyahu himself hit back at Omar over the remark about financial influence, saying “Take it from this Benjamin: It’s not about the Benjamins!” during the annual conference of the American Israel Public Affairs Committee (AIPAC) this year.

 Tlaib, meanwhile, has been seen socializing with anti-Israel activists following her election victory and has come out against the two-state solution in the Israeli-Palestinian conflict, supporting instead a single-state solution.